wssuzb/ArXiv-astro-ph/2021/WFST-AGN.md

 **Find that current accretion disk sizes estimated from JAVELIN and PyCS are underestimated by ∼ 30%** and that unbiased measurement are only obtained with methods that properly take the skewed transfer functions into account, as the CREAM code does.
+>>**Pay attention to the lightcurve y-axis in Fig 2, there may be some wrong with photometric noise errorbar.**

 [SPACE TELESCOPE AND OPTICAL REVERBERATION MAPPING PROJECT.
 III.
 OPTICAL CONTINUUM EMISSION AND BROADBAND TIME DELAYS IN NGC 5548.](https://iopscience.iop.org/article/10.3847/0004-637X/821/1/56 "Fausnaugh 2016, et al.")